 Three types of orbits are of particular interest: low Earth orbits (LEO), which goes up to about 2000 km; medium Earth orbits (MEO), which are between LEO and GEO (see below); and geostationary Earth orbits (GEO), which are at 42 164 km.
 Hardly any satellites orbit Earth above GEO (with one notable exception, which will be discussed later).

-A geostationary satelitte orbit the Earth once every sidereal day (about 23 hours and 56 minutes, since the Earth moves around the Sun while rotating around its own axis).
+A geostationary satellite orbits Earth once every sidereal day (about 23 hours and 56 minutes, since the Earth moves around the Sun while rotating around its own axis).
 This means that the satellite, as viewed from Earth, stays still above a fixed location on the ground.
 This make it much easier to receive TV signals and communication from it, as practically no tracking is needed.

 Another important orbit is at about 20 000 km of altitude (orbital period of approx. 12 hours), where most global navigation satellite system constellations are found.

-In practice, satellites intended to go in orbits higher than low LEO orbits are usually launched straight into a Hohmann orbit.
+In practice, satellites intended for orbits higher than low LEO are usually launched straight into a Hohmann orbit.
 One example is the geostationary transfer orbits (GTO), which carry communication satellites to GEO.
-Launching straight into GTO makes the satellite only needing to burn its own motors when the apogee in the GTO is reached (a technique called orbital insertion).
+Launching straight into GTO means that the satellite only needs to burn its motors once, upon reaching the desired GEO apogee (this technique is known as ‘orbital insertion’).

 See how astronauts reach the ISS in this video: